jlouis/etorrent/HACKING.md

 The supervisor is configured to die at the *instant* one of the other processes die.
 And the peer pool supervisor parent assumes everything are temporary.
-This means that an error in a peer will kill all processes and it will remove the peer permanently.
+This means that an error in a peer will kill all peer processes and it will remove the peer permanently.
 There is a *monitor* set by the `peer_mgr` on the peer, so it may try to connect in more peers when it registers death of a peer.
 In turn, this behaviour ensures progress.